CARTAvis/carta-archived/README.md

     between CARTA and CASA builds.
     ```

--[] use **-Wl, rpath** to solve dynamic search path issue on CARTA instead of setting LD_LIBRARY_PATH/DYLD_LIBRARY_PATH(on Mac)/QMAKE_RPATHDIR **OR** change **dynamic link** to **static link**.
+- [ ] use **-Wl, rpath** to solve dynamic search path issue on CARTA instead of setting LD_LIBRARY_PATH/DYLD_LIBRARY_PATH(on Mac)/QMAKE_RPATHDIR **OR** change **dynamic link** to **static link**.

--[] try to use apt/yum way to install pre-built some third party libs for CARTA. (cfitsio, wcslib, even gsl but need to change default installation path of gsl)
+- [ ] try to use apt/yum way to install pre-built some third party libs for CARTA. (cfitsio, wcslib, even gsl but need to change default installation path of gsl)

--[x] try to install pre-built Qt 4.8.x to build qwt and casa.
+- [x] try to install pre-built Qt 4.8.x to build qwt and casa.
 But should check if it includes QtDbus or not first (Homebrew's bottle does not include and need rebuilt.
 CentOS's yum version has).

--[] try to install Qt 5.3.2 without GUI, especially for CI/CD. e.g. `apt-get install qtbase5-dev` (not try)
+- [ ] try to install Qt 5.3.2 without GUI, especially for CI/CD. e.g. `apt-get install qtbase5-dev` (not try)

--[] May bundle multiple dynamic libs to one libs can lower the complexity, and it is possible done by cmake in the future.
+- [ ] May bundle multiple dynamic libs to one libs can lower the complexity, and it is possible done by cmake in the future.

 ### AppendixA: